 Since there are fewer ads displayed now we expect there is more competition for your ad to appear.
 Businesses that leave their account alone after this change are likely to see ad impressions decline over time.

 For the same reason, it will be more difficult to get a higher average ad position since there is less real estate available on the search results page.

 It has always been the top three paid search results that have received higher CTRs than the sidebar ads on the right of the page.
-According to iProspect, ads in the top positions received 14x the CTR of the same ad on the same keyword on the right hand side.
-With the removal of Google’s sidebar ads and the addition of a new ad at the top of the page, there is a greater opportunity of the companies whose ads do appear in this high-click area for attracting clicks.
+According to iProspect, ads in the top positions received 14x the CTR of the same ad on the same keyword on the right-hand side.
+With the removal of Google’s sidebar ads and the addition of a new ad at the top of the page, there is a greater opportunity for companies whose ads do appear in this high-click area for attracting clicks.

 More ad extensions available and easier reporting

 Since now the only ads available accept extensions (sidebar ads didn’t previously), this is a great opportunity for advertisers to highlight more information about their business.
 Also, it will get easier to test the performance of ad extensions.
 Before, when sidebar ads on the right didn’t accept site links, advertisers couldn’t tell if their ad had been shown on the top or on the side with an extension or not.
 This change solves this issue.